ozzy-cox/coupon-management-system/docs.md

   * Bee-queue is used for queueing tasks.
 (Instead of RabbitMQ etc.)
   * Queue workers are implemented using **worker_threads**.
 (Instead of seperate microservices)
   * Logs are written to file.
 (Instead of ElasticSearch, where some analysis could be made.)
+  * Rate limiter and id generator is embedded in code, Ideally these would be seperate components to allow for better scalability, concurrency.
+  * Load balancer/gateway was not implemented.